Amira Yahyaoui: Dissident under Ben Ali's Regime

 When she was 16, Yahyaoui started a blog criticizing the regime of Ben Ali and highlighting its human rights abuses.
 She gained prominence in Tunisia as an anti censorship and pro freedom of expression activist.
 Due to her attacks on the government, she was repeatedly targeted by government agencies.
-While still a teenager, she was tailed by the state’s secret police and beaten for her activism.
+While still a teenager, she was monitored by the state’s secret police and beaten for her activism.

 After being exiled from Tunisia, at age 18, Amira Yahyaoui fled to France and studied there while continuing to protest against Ben Ali's presidency and to raise awareness about his autocratic excesses.
 During those years, she was stateless and became part of the Tunisian "human rights diaspora".

 Tunisian revolution

 While in exile, Amira Yahyaoui cofounded the Nhar 3la 3mmar, a protest against censorship that took place in many cities around the world in May 2010.
 The event was organized to promote visibility around the human rights issue of freedom of expression, and even though it was not originally presented as a demonstration against the government, it became the most prominent movement for freedom of expression in Tunisia.
 It was very closely followed by the Tunisian police, and several activists were arrested.

 During the Tunisian revolution that started on December 17, 2010, Amira Yahyaoui used her online platform to raise awareness about human rights abuses and executions in her country, debating Ben Ali's representatives on TV and lobbying the international community to stand by the Tunisian protesters.

 As Ben Ali fled the country on January 14, 2011, Amira got her passport back exactly the same day and moved back to Tunisia right away.

 New elections were called to form a new Tunisian Parliament and write a constitution for the new democratic regime.
 Several months after coming back to Tunisia, Yahyaoui ran in the 2011 Constituent Assembly election as an independent candidate to raise awareness about the importance of the constitutional debate.
 Her campaign list used multiple media channels to call out the lack of attention political parties were paying to the writing of the new Tunisian Constitution.